SojebSikder/create-sojeb-express-ts-app/README.md

 ```

 And we are ready to upload files to s3 bucket.
-To upload files, see the following basic example:
+To upload files, here is the basic example:

 ```typescript
   // import { Storage } from "../../../system/src";